VenkataRakeshReddy/Python-Projects/README.md

 # Python-Projects
-Exploratory Data Analysis on YouTube data.
+## Exploratory Data Analysis on YouTube data.
-Domain: Social media
+### Domain: Social media
-Context and Content: In a fairly recent move by Youtube, it announced the decision to hide the number of dislikes from users around November 2021.
+#### Context and Content: In a fairly recent move by Youtube, it announced the decision to hide thenumber of dislikes from users around November 2021.
 However, the official YouTube Data API allowed you to get information about dislikes until December 13, 2021.
-Doing an EDA-exercise can help to draw some unseen insights from this dataset.
+Doing an EDA-exercise can help to draw some unseeninsights from this dataset.Learning Outcome:
-Learning Outcome:
 ● Exploratory Data Analysis using Pandas.
 Objective:
 To do data analysis and explore the youtube dislikes dataset using numpy and pandas libraries and drive